When part of your work depends on other tasks, you can use a Dependency Relationship.

 Relationship columns (formerly rollup fields) allow you to pull field data from your task in the Dependency Relationship.

 You can change the start and due dates of tasks that are waiting on another task if the blocking task's due date is adjusted.
-To do so, have an owner or admin enable the Reschedule Dependencies ClickApp.
+To use this feature in ClickUp 2.0 or 3.0, an owner or admin must enable the Reschedule Dependencies ClickApp.